 Customers are the lifeblood of your business.
 And many business owners cannot generate a customer list on demand.
 It’s impossible to market to your biggest fans if you don’t have a consistently updated list.

 Suppose this sounds like a lot of work.
-In that case, this is where marketing automation thrives — gathering information scattered across different systems, tools, and apps so it can be analyzed and used by your organization.
+In that case, this is where marketing automation strategy thrives — gathering information scattered across different systems, tools, and apps so it can be analyzed and used by your organization.

 Have you ever gone to a website and then seen ads for the product you viewed EVERYWHERE you go online?
 Or maybe the same Facebook ad haunts your dreams.
-A big part of marketing automation is collecting information about your customers and potential customers and using it for lead generation, brand loyalty, and online sales.
+A big part of marketing automation strategy is collecting information about your customers and potential customers and using it for lead generation, brand loyalty, and online sales.

-Marketing automation tools streamline repetitive marketing tasks.
+Marketing automation strategy tools streamline repetitive marketing tasks.
 It allows you to delegate tasks such as email marketing, social media posts, and online ads.
 Automation not only saves time but, when done correctly, also provides personalized marketing messages for consumers.